The Wreck of the Packet Ship Albion

 Professor Alexander Metcalf Fisher, age 28, was head of the Mathematics Department at Yale College (now University) in New Haven, Connecticut.
 His fiancée, Catharine Beecher (sister of Harriet Beecher Stowe), took the money Fisher bequeathed her and founded the Hartford Female Seminary.
-It is thanks to Fisher’s death that Miss Beecher’s Domestic Receipt-Book, one of the 19th century’s most successful cookbooks, was written, as explained by Fred Glynn on Cookbooks-a-la-Carte.
+She also wrote Miss Beecher’s Domestic Receipt-Book, one of the 19th century’s most successful cookbooks.

 *Anne Powell, age 35, the daughter of William Dummer Powell, the chief justice of Upper Canada, came from one of the most prestigious families in York (Toronto).
 She had been sailing to England in dogged pursuit of the man she loved.
 See the Dictionary of Canadian Biography for the sordid details.